geographieactuelle/fairedescartes/README.md

 ﻿# Introduction

 This is a library to make an interactive Javascript-based SVG map within minutes.
-It can make a choropleth map from a Shapefile, add an infobox to the map, change map data, and more.
+It can make a choropleth map from a Shapefile or geojson file, add an infobox to the map, change map data, and more.

 ## Requirements